CommonRoad/commonroad-drivability-checker/doc/installation.rst

             $ conda activate commonroad-py36

 #.
-Make sure that the latest pip version is installed.
+Please make sure that the latest pip version is installed.
 Otherwise, the next installation step would not work.

     .. code-block:: bash